brunogarcia/nextjs-langchain-titanic-sqlite/README.md

   The total cost of the research was $0.36.
 - Then, the [LangChain](https://python.langchain.com/) library allows me to connect the OpenAI API and the Titanic Database in a very simple way.
 - Finally, [Next.js](https://nextjs.org/) let me create a simple web application that allows the final user to interact with the database in a natural language.
+- I made a similar approach with a [Jupyter Notebook](https://github.com/brunogarcia/langchain-titanic-sqlite).

 ## Database